associatedpress/datakit-data/docs/usage.rst

     $ datakit data pull

-The above commands provide a human-friendly interface to the `AWS S3 sync`_ commmand line utility.
+The above commands provide a human-friendly interface to the `AWS S3 sync`_ command and line utility.

 The sync utility writes all files in a project's  local `data/` directory (and its subdirectories) to the S3 bucket and path specified in `config/datakit-data.json`, or vice versa.